 - A. Access: Access is via a private roadway, north of Highway 47, beginning approximately two miles west of Clatskanie.
 As identified in the application, aerial photos and maps, the property contains a 24-acre paved area, internal roads and vehicle circulation system, an accessory building, power, and a stormwater retention pond system.
 The County Road Department submitted written comments stating that: - 1.
 Applicant must use Highway 47 as main access for heavy truck and equipment traffic.
 Palm Hill Road and Elliott Road are not suitable for heavy truck traffic due to the steep grades and hairpin turns on Palm Hill Road. - 2.
-If the applicant would like to use Elliott Road as a secondary or emergency access for passenger vehicles only, they will need to obtain an access permit from the Public Works department. - B. Topography: The property contains some steep forested areas around the perimeter; the industrial development site is generally flat. - C. Natural Features: The property does not contain any creeks, wetlands or significant natural drainage. - D. Natural Hazards: The property does not contain any identified flood hazard or landslide hazard areas. - E. Well/Septic: The property contains a well and a septic system.

-F. Surrounding Land Use: The property is in an area that is generally forested and that does not include any high-density residential or commercial use.
+If the applicant would like to use Elliott Road as a secondary or emergency access for passenger vehicles only, they will need to obtain an access permit from the Public Works department. - B. Topography: The property contains some steep forested areas around the perimeter; the industrial development site is generally flat. - C. Natural Features: The property does not contain any creeks, wetlands or significant natural drainage.
+There is a pond on the property. - D. Natural Hazards: The property does not contain any identified flood hazard or landslide hazard areas. - E. Well/Septic: The property contains a well and a septic system. - F. Surrounding Land Use: The property is in an area that is generally forested and that does not include any high-density residential or commercial use.
 There are two home sites on adjacent properties.
-The following aerials show the property location, the subject property, and the area zoning.
+The following aerials show the property location, the subject property, and the area zoning. - G. Wildlife Habitat: The property does not contain any significant fish, riparian, bird, or big game habitat areas.